Classical Electrodynamics of Extended Bodies: Historical Review

 \subsection{Gravity and Electromagnetism}

-Speaking of general relativity, we skipped over some details on historical attempts to integrate the theory of gravitation with electromagnetism.
+Speaking of general relativity, we skipped over some details on historical attempts to integrate the theory of gravitation and electromagnetism.
 Einstein introduced his theory of gravitation, general relativity, in 1915\cite{einstein1915}.
-However, since gravity is most important at astronomical scales, for stars, planets, black holes, neutron stars, etc., which are not likely to carry significant excess charge, most theoretical and computational studies in general relativity consider uncharged situations\cite{ivanov2002}.
+However, since gravity is most important at astronomical scales, for planets, stars, black holes, etc., which are not likely to carry significant excess charge, the vast majority of theoretical and computational studies in general relativity consider uncharged situations\cite{ivanov2002}.

 There have been various efforts throughout the 20$^{\rm th}$ century to ``unify'' gravity and electromagnetism, where researchers have attempted to describe electromagnetism in the context of a generalized theory of the geometry of space-time (see \cite{goenner2004} for a review).
-However, more discussion of this type of unification of gravity with electromagnetism does not contribute to our purpose here: for the entirety of this paper we take a conventional ``dualistic view'', where matter is treated separate from geometry; it is the source of geometry's curvature.
+However, more discussion of this type of unification of gravity with electromagnetism does not contribute to our purpose here.
+For the entirety of this paper we take a conventional ``dualistic view'', where matter is treated separate from geometry; it is the source of geometry's curvature.

-In conventional general relativity, the presence of electromagnetic charge and current has been studied somewhat.
-The metric for the space outside of a charged spherical object was published in 1916 and 1918 by Reissner\cite{reissner1916} and Nordstrom\cite{nordstrom1918}.
+Concerning the presence of electromagnetic charge in conventional general relativity: the metric for the space outside of a charged spherical object was published in 1916 and 1918 by Reissner\cite{reissner1916} and Nordstrom\cite{nordstrom1918}.
 Study of the interior of charged objects was not attempted until more recently than other history outlined here, starting mainly in the latter half of the 20$^{\rm th}$ century.
 For example, charged polytropic stars have been studied\cite{ray2004}, as well as charged situations with various other equations of state and space-times\cite{ray2006,rahaman2010,maurya2015}.
 For a fairly comprehensive discussion and characterization scheme of spherically charged solutions in general relativity, see Ref.~\cite{ivanov2002}.